m-saylor/post-it-notes-app/README.md

 # Sanrio Post-It Notes App
-This web application is a Sanrio-themed "post-it" style live notes app created with React, JS, SCSS, and a Firebase DB backend.
-Users can create notes, move them in 3 different planes, edit, delete, and cleaer them.
-The notes have markdown support.
+This web application is a Sanrio-themed "post-it" style live notes app created with React, JS, SCSS, and a Firebase DB on the backend.
+Users can create notes, move them in 3 different planes, edit, delete, and clear them.
+The notes are draggable and have markdown support.
+Each note can be customized and coded with a different Sanrio character: Hello Kitty, Kuromi, My Melody, Pompompurin, and Keroppi.
+Each character code group has a different color scheme for the background, text, and accent colors.
+All of this data is stored and saved.
 The persistent storage and update of notes is hosted with Firebase.

-## Instructions
+## Installation Instructions
 You will need to run 'npm install' at the command line to install the necessary packages.

 ## How to Use